Taweechaikxmm/Taweechaikxmm/README.md

 ### :raised_hand: Hey!
 Nice to see you.
-> Myname is Taweechai Poedee :dizzy:
+> My name is Taweechai Poedee. :dizzy:
-- :books: _I am studying at Suranaree University_
+- :books: _I am studying at Suranaree University_ .
 #### You can follow me from

 | No | Channel | Link |